How Your Waist Size Increases Your Risk Of Disease

-Abdominal obesity and excess amount of visceral fat significantly increase the risk of chronic disease.
-This is a fact.
-In addition, many studies have shown that the biggest risk factor for COVID-19 severity and death is a high level of visceral fat.
+Abdominal obesity and excess amount of visceral fat are strongly linked to many serious health problems and chronic diseases.
+This is a simple, unarguable fact.
+In addition, many studies have shown that the biggest risk factor for the severity of COVID-19, the flu and other infectious diseases is a high level of visceral fat.

-Loving yourself might be a nice thing.
-But do not convince yourself to accept your overweight body and feel “happy” about it because it will not change the fact, that any excess weight will harm your health and make you sick.
+Loving yourself might be a nice thing, and I have nothing against it.
+But convincing yourself that it's ok to be overweight and feel “happy” about it will not change the fact, that any excess weight will harm your health and make you sick with time.

 Waist circumference provides both independent information for predicting morbidity and risk of death.
 Measuring it should be a standard procedure at your GP’s office, but most times this is unfortunately not the case.
 Never mind, because you can easily do it at home as well.